Ports, Port, & Palaces. Inside Portugal.

 Overnight in Lisbon

 Day 7: Queluz, Sintra, Lisbon

 • Drive to Palacio de Queluz.

 • Pena Palace (UNESCO World Heritage site).

 • Quinta da Regaleira walking tour.

 • Return to Lisbon.

 • Fly home.

-Per person sharing room from $6,940 for this nine-day sample itinerary.
+Per person sharing room from $6,980 for this eight-day sample itinerary.